 Graduate Student Open Access Award

 Open access journals are an alternative to the current user-pay system for accessing academic research.
 Fees are charged to the author in order to make them open and accessible.
 This award is designed to encourage trainees to publish sooner in high caliber journals by offsetting these publishing fees for graduate students.
-In 2017, the annual budget has been temporarily increased from $12,000 to $16,000 to accommodate the high number of applications at the launch of this new program.
+The annual budget allocated to this award is $12,000/year.
 Applications are accepted on a first come, first served basis.
-The total number of individual awards (up to a maximum $2,000/award as of May 2017) will be dependent on the cumulative sum of the open access fees, which vary by journal.
+The total number of individual awards (up to a maximum $2,000CDN/award as of May 2017) may vary depending on the cumulative sum of the open access fees.

 Only papers that are first authored by a graduate student or post-doctoral fellow with a primary supervisor in the UBC School of Nursing are eligible for funding.
 The paper has to be published or accepted (pending minor revisions) in an open access journal.

-Eligible journals include BMC-type journals that are completely open access and charge all accepted journals a publishing fee.
+Eligible journals include BMC-type journals that are completely open access and charge all accepted journal articles a publishing fee.
 This fund does not support fast-track fees for journals that are primarily subscription-based, or cover open access options for single articles that will become open access within 1 year.

 All journals listed in Beall’s List of Predatory Publishers are ineligible for funding.
 For further information on predatory publishing, read this editorial, Taking a stand against predatory publishers, and watch Dr. Sally Thorne's presentation, Predatory Publishers: What they are and how to avoid them.